-One of the most difficult parts of learning about my dairy allergy (we’re talking anything that comes from udders) was figuring out just what the heck to eat to avoid a reaction.
+One of the most difficult parts of learning about my dairy allergy (we’re talking anything that comes from udders) was figuring out just what the heck to eat.
 Because, dairy.
 It’s in everything:

 *Taco seasoning (and almost all seasonings)